 \end{itemize}

-The two criteria shown to be equivalent\footnote{It was verified empirically from the observations, the validity and equivalence of both two criteria.
-Those criteria may not be valid for graphs of other nature, size, or by community structures detected by different algorithms.}, presenting similar results.
-All the figures and and the results of this study involved the use of the \textbf{criterion 2}, that was chosen because it was the simpler.
+The two criteria revealed to be equivalent\footnote{It was verified empirically from the observations, the validity, and equivalence of both criteria.
+Those criteria may not be valid for graphs of other nature, size, or community structures detected by different algorithms.}, presenting similar results.
+All the figures and the results of this study involved the use of the \textbf{criterion 2}, which was chosen because it was simpler.